Personal Injury Awards | How Do They Affect Your Taxes?

 Although the federal tax liability guidelines for personal injury awards are intended to clarify the tax issue, they are still open to interpretation.
 In some cases, understanding the amount of tax you owe can be very complicated.
 State tax liability for personal injury awards may also be a challenge to understand, and they may vary significantly from state to state.
 Talking with an attorney who is familiar with tax law in your area is the most effective way to ensure that you pay for only legitimate taxable amounts, and that you avoid any penalties or other negative consequences that may be associated with receiving a large sum of money.

-Thanks to our friends and contributors from Meyer & Yee, LLP for their insight into medical malpractice cases.
+Thanks to our friends and contributors from Yee Law Group for their insight into medical malpractice cases.